 The debuggers for OPM programs continue to exist on the operating system but can be used to debug only OPM programs.
-However, the ILE debugger can debug OPM programs that are compiled with either OPTION(SRCDBG) or OPTION(LSTDBG).
+However, the ILE debugger can debug OPM programs that are compiled with either OPTION(\SRCDBG) or OPTION(\LSTDBG).

 Debugging an optimized program can be difficult.
 When you use the ILE debugger to view or change a variable that is used by a running program or procedure, the debugger retrieves or updates the data in the storage location for that variable.
-At level 20 (BASIC), 30 (FULL), or 40 optimization, the current value of a data variable might not be in storage, so the debugger cannot access it.
+At level 20 (\BASIC), 30 (\FULL), or 40 optimization, the current value of a data variable might not be in storage, so the debugger cannot access it.
 Thus, the value displayed for a variable might not be the current value.
-For this reason, you should use optimization level 10 (NONE) to create modules during development.
-Then, for best performance, you should use optimization level 30 (FULL) or 40 when you create modules for final testing before a program is put into production.
+For this reason, you should use optimization level 10 (\NONE) to create modules during development.
+Then, for best performance, you should use optimization level 30 (\FULL) or 40 when you create modules for final testing before a program is put into production.

-For more information on the ILE debugger, see Chapter 10, "Debugging Considerations," on page 113.
+For more information on the ILE debugger, see "Debugging Considerations" on page 117.

-Chapter 3.
 ILE Advanced Concepts

-This chapter describes advanced concepts for the ILE model.
-Before reading this chapter, you should be familiar with the concepts described in Chapter 2, "ILE Basic Concepts," on page 9.
+This topic describes advanced concepts for the ILE model.
+Before reading this, you should be familiar with the concepts described in "ILE Basic Concepts" on page 13.